magento/magento2-page-builder/docs/how-to/how-to-use-full-width-layouts.md

-# Full width page layouts
+# How to use full-width layouts

 <!-- {% raw %} -->